Appendix III – Campus Catastrophic Leave Program

 A. Catastrophic Illness or Injury: a non-industrial illness or injury which is physically debilitating or life threatening and requires the employee's absence from work when the employee has exhausted all paid leave credits.

-B. Catastrophic Casualty Loss: a situation in which staff employees are unable to report to work due to a natural disaster or emergency as covered by administrative leave for emergencies in the Absence of Work Policy.
+B. Catastrophic Casualty Loss: a situation in which a staff employee is unable to report to work due to a natural disaster or emergency as covered by administrative leave for emergencies in PPSM-2.210: Absence of Work Policy.

-C. Family Members: Except for purposes of Family and Medical Leave, an employee’s spouse, domestic partner, children (including children of the employee’s domestic partner), parents, siblings, grandparents, and grandchildren.
+C. Family Member: Except for purposes of Family and Medical Leave ("FML"), an employee’s spouse, domestic partner, children (including children of the employee’s domestic partner), parents, siblings, grandparents, and grandchildren.
 Step-relatives, in-laws, and relatives by adoption are included on the same basis as the above-listed blood relatives.
-If an employee was raised by persons other than his/her biological parents, these individuals also are included in this category.
-Likewise, if an employee is raising a child who is not his/her biological child, that child is included in this category.
+If an employee was raised by persons other than their biological parents, these individuals also are included in this category.
+Likewise, if an employee is raising a child who is not their biological child, that child is included in this category.

-D. Paid Leave Credits: includes sick leave, vacation, blood bank donations, and compensatory time off (CTO).
-For purposes of this Catastrophic Leave Program, only vacation leave credits may be donated.
+D. Paid Leave Accruals: includes sick leave, vacation, compensatory time off (CTO), and blood donation paid administrative leave.
+For purposes of this Program, only accrued vacation hours may be donated.

-E. Recipient: the employee who is eligible to accrue and use vacation, has exhausted all paid leave credits, and is in need of extending his/her salary and benefits temporarily.
+E. Recipient: an employee who is eligible to accrue and use vacation, has exhausted all paid leave accruals, and is in need of extending their salary and benefits temporarily.

-F. Donor: the employee who is donating vacation time to an employee or to the Catastrophic Leave Bank ("the Bank").
+F. Donor: an employee who is donating vacation hours to an employee or to the Central Bank.

 III.
 QUALIFYING SITUATIONS